sagrimstad/IDATA2304_project_g02/protocol.md

 Allowed message types:

 Data-message sent from sensors to control panel:
-- "'desired_node';temperature=## °C";humidity=## %"
+- Advertise sensor data "'desired_node';type=value unit""
+- Advertise Actuator state "desired_node, desired_actuator, on (true or false)"

 Command-message send from control panel to sensors/actuators:
-- We need to specify the nodeId, actuatorId and what state we want the actuator to be.
+- Specify the nodeId, actuatorId and the desired actuator state ("on", "off").

-- nodeId, actuatorId, isOn "on", "off"
+Data message sent from server to clients
+- If the server is finished sending over all the nodes the control panel a null is sent to mark the end.

 Type of marshalling used (fixed size, separators, TLV?)
 The type of marshalling used is separators.
 Commas and semicolons To separate message and individual fields within a message.

 Which messages sent by which node?
 The data message are sent by the sensor nodes.
+The command messages are sent from the control panels.

 ## Error handling
+There is no handling of errors such as network outages, however there is used structured error handling.
+The try catch statement is an idea of enclosing a block of code (the 'try' block) that might generate exceptions and then specify a 'catch' block handling those exceptions.
+This is commonly used in the development of the application There is also simple if checks ensuring that the right input is inputted.

 ## Realistic scenario
 A hypothetical scenario could start with someone somewhere opens/starts the control panel app and